How to make a glossary in Moodle

 This video provides an example of using a rubric in Moodle

 Before teaching a Moodle course it is critical that a teacher design what they want to do.
 For many teachers, they believe that they begin the design process by going to Moodle and adding activity and other resources to their class.
-For someone who is thoroughly familiar with Moodle and have developed courses before this might work.
-However, for the majority online teachers they need to wire frame what they want their moodle course to look like online.
+For someone who is thoroughly familiar with Moodle and has developed courses before this might work.
+However, for the majority online teachers, they need to wireframe what they want their Moodle course to look like online.

-It doesn’t matter how a you wire frames their Moodle course.
+It doesn’t matter how you wireframes their Moodle course.
 What matters is that you actually do this.
 Designing what you want to see in your course helps you to make decisions much faster when you are actually adding activities and resources to your Moodle course.
-It also helps your Moodle support to help you if they have a picture of what the you wants rather than wild hand gestures and frustration.
+It also helps your Moodle support to help you if they have a picture of what you want rather than wild hand gestures and frustration.